shimonpi/AppliedCFD_Tutorials/Tutorial_1/Tutorial_1_3/README.md

   - [References](#references)

 ## Introduction
-In this part of the tutorial, you will run the lid-driven cavity (LDC) simulation set up in [Tutorial 1.2](../Tutorial_1_2/README.md).
+In this part of the tutorial, you will run the LDC simulation set up in [Tutorial 1.2](../Tutorial_1_2/README.md).
 You will also learn how to monitor the simulation progress and understand the computational processes involved.
 Finally, we will discuss post-processing techniques to visualize and analyze the results.

 ## Running the Simulation
 To start the simulation, follow these steps: